junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 During menopause, it is normal to feel many discomforts, anxiety, distress, ‘hot flashes’ (suddenly feeling uncomfortably hot), pains that travel all over the body, sadness, etc. After menopause is over, most women feel better again.

 Women who have severe bleeding or a lot of pain in the belly during menopause, or who begin to bleed again after the bleeding has stopped for months or years, should seek medical help.
-An examination is needed to make sure they do not have cancer or another serious problem (see p.
-280).
+An examination is needed to make sure they do not have cancer or another serious problem (see [page 280](#page-280)).

 After menopause, a woman’s bones may become weaker and break more easily.
-To prevent this, it helps to eat foods with calcium (see p.
-116).
+To prevent this, it helps to eat foods with calcium (see [page 116](#page-116)).

 Because she will not have any more children, a woman may be more free now to spend time with her grandchildren or to become more active in the community.
 Some become midwives or health workers at this time in their lives.